EdDurfee/adaptSchedule/README.md

   - Pull latest changes from online github repo
     - (Mac / Linux) In the terminal run git pull origin master
     - (Windows) Use a git shell to run git pull origin master

+## Acknowledgements
+- The software in this repository is the result of the research efforts of a series of graduate students at the University of Michigan.
+The initial codebase for multiagent temporal reasoning was developed by James Boerkoel, Jr. Jason Sleight used that codebase to create the initial schedule management tool.
+Lynn Garrett extended this tool particularly in ways to support dynamic adaptation of a schedule.
+Drew Bennett split the software base into the client and server components, and developed the user interface in part informed by an earlier design by Jorday MacKay.
+The principal investogators of the project were Professors Edmund Durfee and Abigail Johnson.